Skin flora: Umbilical microbiome

 Staphylococcus and Corynebacterium were among the most common types of bacteria found in the navels of this project's volunteers and these types of bacteria have been found to be the most common types of bacteria found on the human skin in larger studies of the skin microbiome (of which the Belly Button Biodiversity Project is a part).
-(In these larger studies it has been found that females generally have more Staphylococcus living in their skin microbiomes (usually Staphylococcus epidermidis) and that men have more Corynebacterium living in their skin microbiomes.)
+(In these larger studies it has been found that females generally have more Staphylococcus living in their skin microbiomes (usually Staphylococcus epidermidis) and that males have more Corynebacterium living in their skin microbiomes.)

 According to the Belly Button Biodiversity Project at North Carolina State University, there are two types of microorganisms found in the navel and surrounding areas.
 Transient bacteria (bacteria that does not reproduce) forms the majority of the organisms found in the navel, and an estimated 1400 various strains were found in 95% of participants of the study.

 The Belly Button Biodiversity Project is ongoing and has now taken swabs from over 500 people.
 The project was designed with the aim of countering that misconception that bacteria are always harmful to humans and that humans are at war with bacteria.
 In actuality, most strains of bacteria are harmless if not beneficial for the human body.
 Another of the project's goals is to foster public interest in microbiology.
 Working in concert with the Human Microbiome Project, the Belly Button Biodiversity Project also studies the connections between human microbiomes and the factors of age, sex, ethnicity, location and overall health.